Xena: Warrior Princess: Others

 Alti is an evil shamaness from the Northern Amazon tribes of Siberia, who had been driven out of her tribe because of her hunger for power.
 She is one of the most influential people encountered by Xena in her dark days, and possesses a wealth of spiritual powers, including travelling to the spiritual realm.
 Alti is probably best known for her trademark stare, which brings up pain and suffering from the target's life and unleashes the torment once again (in the form of both pain and physical symptoms).
 When she stares at Xena, Xena often feels the pain of her legs being broken, her back being snapped, and a crippling barrage of attacks from her worst enemies.
 As Alti grows in power during the series, she can also conjure up pain and suffering from a person's future, and from their future lives.
 This power backfires early in Season 4, when she shows Xena a vision from her future, of her and Gabrielle being crucified on Mount Amarro.
 Xena realizes that Gabrielle must still be alive, and this gives her the strength to defeat Alti.

 Over the course of the series, viewers were also introduced to family members of both Xena and Gabrielle, but most notably featured their children.
 Xena gave her first child, a son named Solan, to a group of centaurs after the death of his father, Borias, who was killed in combat against a warrior in Xena's employ.
-Solan never knew that Xena was his mother, however knowing Xena for a long time.
+Solan never knew that Xena was his mother, despite knowing Xena for a long time.
 While aiding Xena and Boudica to defend Britannia against Caesar, Gabrielle comes into contact with an evil cult that tricks her into killing one of its priestesses, Meridian.
 Using her, the dark god Dahak impregnates Gabrielle just as Xena rescues her.
 Over the next few days the child grows inside Gabrielle, and she eventually (and quite dramatically) gives birth to a girl, naming her Hope.
 Even though she is the seed of an evil deity, Gabrielle tells Xena that she is also a part of her and that there must be some good in her as well.
 Being the daughter of Dahak, she quickly developed supernatural powers, and kills within hours of being born, proving to Xena that there was no chance of saving her.
 Hope aged amazingly fast, and, mere months after being drifted down a river by her mother, she appeared to be about 9 years old.
 Despite Gabrielle's hopes that she would "be good", Hope killed Xena's son Solan before being poisoned by Gabrielle herself.